OriolFeliu/Guabar/README.md

 # What is this?

-This project consists in a robot arm that makes you a drink using dispensing fountains.
-Through a camera, we use computer vision so the robot can recongize and grab the cup and give it directly to your hand.
+This project consists in a robot arm that makes drinks using dispensing fountains.
+Through a camera, computer vision is used so the robot can recongize and grab the cup and give it directly to your hand.

 It's made from 3D printed components and uses Servo motors and a Raspberry Pi.
 The budget of this project is 100 €.